Kerosene-Labs/arg/README.md

 * Almost exact Docker-like CLI structure
 * Command Modifiers
   * `--tail 30`, `--verbose`, `--search "term"`
-* Subcommands
+* Command Containers (Subcommands)
-  * Navigational, container like objects that don't provide any functionality
+  * Navigational, container like objects that don't provide any business logic
+  * Designed to represent a particular resource, like images in Docker's case
 * ~~Automatic help text generation and printing~~
-* ~~Call other commands internally~~
 * Exception handlers
+  * Built in exception handlers to deal with scenarios such as:
+    * Command/Command Container/Command Modifier not found
+    * Command/Command Container/Command Modifier not specified
+    * Incorrect command modifier input data type

-# Reasoning
+# Reason
 I strongly disliked how other libraries like Apache Commons CLI work, especially since they seem to enforce a GNU style on the developer. **EAP** enforces a resource-style (similar to Docker CLI) structure, with support for modifiers on any particular command.